 An intermediate player’s budget offers access to a great range of many guitars with features that are not readily available on a beginner’s budget.
 Like most things, you get what you pay for, but fortunately, most intermediate guitars are highly playable and will likely serve the guitarist for many years to come.

-While shopping for a guitar, please be sure that you go to a music store and try out a guitar before purchasing.
-Only then will you know how the guitar feels in your hands and sounds to your ears.
+While shopping for a guitar, please be sure to go to a music store and try a guitar before purchasing it.
+You will only know how the guitar feels in your hands and sounds to your ears.